sqbqamar/fiberseg/README.md

 ```bash
 $ python app.py --device (by default is GPU)
 ```
 Open the application in any browser 0.0.0.0:5000 and upload your image.

-## How to use the API

-# Interactive way
-Just open your favorite browser and go to 0.0.0.0:5000 and intuitevely load the image you want to label and press the buttom "submit".

 The API will return the image labeled.

 ## Run code with Binder